PyThaiNLP/nlpo3/README.md

-At oxidized-thainlp project root directory, run the following commands.
+At oxidized-thainlp/rust_modules directory, run the following commands.

 ## Linux